mongodc/presentations/README.md

 ## Editing the presentation

 Please see the [showoff](https://github.com/schacon/showoff) site for details about editing a showoff presentation.
-Feel free to update this code, submit pull requests, create branches, etc.
+Feel free to submit pull requests, create branches, etc.